MikelSwartz/Vagrant.jenkins/README.md

 Vagrant Jenkins with Maven
 ========

-Provides a clean jenkins host for leaning against Pluralsight's "Getting started with Jenkins2" course.
+Provides a clean jenkins host for learning against Pluralsight's "Getting started with Jenkins2" course.

 Version Contents
 ========